-The Biblical New Year’s Day
+New Year’s Day in the Bible

 The moon is an obvious heavenly light to mark the cycle of the month because the moon’s cycle is repeated each month.
 The words “moon” and “month” are used interchangeably in many languages including ancient Hebrew where we find that they are the very same word.
 The Hebrew word for “month” tells which phase of the moon starts the new month.

 Unlike the pagans, who placed great emphasis on the full moon, or the Rabbis who use the dark of the moon when it is aligned with the sun, (called “conjunction” or the “astronomical new moon”), Scripture specifically points to the actual observance of or the sighting of the new moon in the sky.